nathanshartmann/SIMPLEX-PB/README.txt

 - <embeddings_model>: A word embeddings model in the binary format produced by word2vec (https://radimrehurek.com/gensim/models/word2vec.html).
 - <language_model>: A language model in the binary format produced by the KenLM toolkit (https://kheafield.com/code/kenlm).
 - <how_many_to_generate>: The number of candidate substitutions that the model will generate for each target complex word.

+Hartmann, Nathan S., Gustavo H. Paetzold, and Sandra M. Aluísio.
+"SIMPLEX-PB: A Lexical Simplification Database and Benchmark for Portuguese."
+International Conference on Computational Processing of the Portuguese Language.
+Springer, Cham, 2018.